 The manufacturer may equip vehicles with additional diagnostic connectors and data-links for manufacturer-specific purposes other than the required OBD functions.
 If the additional connector conforms to one of the standard diagnostic connectors allowed in Appendix 6 to this annex, only the connector required by this annex shall be clearly labelled "OBD" to distinguish it from other similar connectors.

 For vehicles of categories X and Y, all applicable provisions of this paragraph shall apply.
-For the purpose of this paragraph, “driver’s side” shall be understood as the side of the vehicle corresponding to the side of opposing traffic.
+For the purpose of this paragraph, “driver’s side” may be understood as eiher side of the vehicle.
 In the case of vehicles not equipped with a steering wheel, the connector shall be positioned at a height such that it is outside the normal field of view of the occupant seated nearest to the connector."

 Annex 9B, Appendix 5, Table 2, first row, amend to read: